You’ve got questions. We’ve got answers.

 Tip: turn off the camera in your video conferencing platform.
 If you’re sharing your screen, your remote viewers will still be able to to see you.
 Turning the camera off will mean less strain on your computer (also, keeping your camera on in the video conferencing platform may make the camera unavailable for our app to use.

-The Starter and PRO versions will feature a live-streaming capability which will allow you to publish your board in real-time.
-If you’re interested in being the first to take advantage of these features, pre-order the Starter version or join the PRO version waiting list.
+If you’re interested in being the first to take advantage of these features, buy the Starter version or join the PRO version waiting list.